 Time deposits or certificate of deposits with maturities greater than 90 days from the time of purchase are considered marketable securities and classified within Prepaid expenses and other current assets in our Consolidated Balance Sheets.
-Any investments made in longer-term time deposits or maturities and conversion out of the longer-term time deposits during the current year are reflected as an Investment in marketable securities on our Consolidated Statements of Cash Flows.
+Any investments made in longer-term time deposits or maturities and conversion out of the longer-term time deposits during the current year are reflected as an Investment in marketable securities cash flows from investing activities on our Consolidated Statements of Cash Flows.